hashicorp/terraform-website/content/source/docs/enterprise/install/cluster-custom.html.md

 ### Infrastructure

 #### Instances
 The installation requires at least 3 primary nodes and any number of secondary nodes.
 The primary nodes run the cluster services themselves and are considered stateful instances.
-The secondary instances are only run stateless workloads and can be added and removed from the cluster at will, It’s recommended at present that the cluster not cycle through secondaries too quickly as it can disrupt the cluster availability if there is too much cluster reconfiguration.
+The secondary instances only run stateless workloads and can be added and removed from the cluster at will.
+At present, we recommend that the cluster not cycle through secondaries too quickly, as too much cluster reconfiguration can disrupt the cluster availability.

 ##### Secondary Instances
 The secondary instances can be configured in a form of autoscaling group for easier management.
 This group need not perform elastic scaling unless necessary, but rather can simply be an easy way to manage the fleet of instances.
 It’s common to configure such a group for a static number of instances as well, for better cost control.